ooker777/docs-1/docs/en/Obsidian/index.md

 ### Embed

 You can choose to send embeded files :
-- Images : The image will be copied in the repository in an optionnaly settled folder.
+- Attachments : The file will be copied in the repository in an optionnaly settled folder.
 - Notes : Only shared files will be copied in the repository, in their respected folder (following your settings).

 ### Github Workflow